What happens at the preliminary hearing in a criminal case in Utah?

 This secondary purpose was eliminated through a constitutional amendment enacted in 1995 which declared that the function of the preliminary hearing “is limited to determining whether probable cause exists unless otherwise provided by statute.”
-Utah Const. art.
-I, § 12.
 Likewise, Utah Code Ann. § 78A–2–220(1)(f) provides that a magistrate has the authority to conduct a preliminary examination “to determine probable cause.”

-The attorneys at Brown, Bradshaw & Moffat, LLP represent clients during preliminary hearings in Salt Lake City and throughout Utah.
+The attorneys at Brown, Bradshaw & Moffat, LLP, represent clients during preliminary hearings in Salt Lake City and throughout Utah.
 If you have criminal charges pending against you, then contact us to discuss your case.
-Find out more about the pending charges and important defenses that can help you right an unjust prosecution.
+Find out more about the pending charges and important defenses that can help you fight an unjust prosecution.

 In some cases, you might be asked to knowingly, intelligently, and voluntarily waive your right to a preliminary hearing.
-Before you decide to waive any of your rights, it is important to talk to a qualified attorney about your case before deciding on a strategy.
+Before you decide to waive any of your rights, it is important to talk to a qualified attorney about your case and a strategy for your defense.

 At a preliminary hearing, “the prosecution has the burden of producing believable evidence of all the elements of the crime charged, but this evidence does not need to be capable of supporting a finding of guilt beyond a reasonable doubt.”
 State v.
 Virgin, 2006.